mmattei45/engine3d/README.md

 ![smaller-teapot](https://github.com/mmattei45/engine3d/assets/36969485/c9fa8818-7be0-4806-88c3-19bcd3903e0a)

 This is a very simple 3d engine that uses the terminal as a screen.
-Keep in mind that this is just for fun project.
+Keep in mind that this is a just for fun project.

 ## How to run
 Because of the ncurses dependency, it is currently only possible to run this project on linux.